nate-watson80/BME547Final/README.md

 ## Documentation:

 * Sphinx generated documentation:

-Open the html located on the following path in repository:
+  * Open the HTML file located on the following path in repo: `BME547Final/docs/_build/html/index.html`

-* `BME547Final/docs/_build/html/index.html`
+  * Or download the [HTML file](https://github.com/nate-watson80/BME547Final/blob/master/docs/_build/html/index.html) and open it in a web browser.

 ## Contents of Project